+We collaborate with industry groups to provide input and perspectives from our business that leads to actions and decisions to continually improve the standards and practices in our industry.
 We innovate with new policies that lead the way in terms of innovation.
 The Board takes proactive steps to inform Government tax authorities of our planned actions within the UK and maintains transparency of its activities.
 Our UK tax team is globally integrated to ensure transparent dialogues are maintained globally.
+We approach our interactions with a view to minimise negative impacts that may occur due to changing policies.

-EXTERNAL ENVIRONMENT:
+EXTERNAL ENVIRONMENT

 Sustainability is a cornerstone of Arla's strategy.
 Arla aims at delivering healthy and nutritional dairy products to consumers globally and the Group is committed to do so with a constantly reducing environmental impact.
-Arla understands that achieving its mission to secure the highest value for the farmer owner's milk while creating opportunities for their growth also requires delivering on its environmental and social performance.
-To signify commitment to the sustainability agenda and to increase accountability towards the goals set, Arla has included its environmental, social and governance performance within the 2019 Group Annual Report.
-The Group approach to sustainability is discussed in more detail in the Purpose & Leadership section above.
-Further information can be found in the sustainability section of our Company website at www.arlafoods.co.uk.
+Achieving its mission to secure the highest value for the farmer owner's milk while creating opportunities for their growth, requires delivering on environmental and social performance.
+To signify commitment to the sustainability agenda and to increase accountability towards the goals set, the Group presents its Environmental, Social and Governance performance within the Group Consolidated Annual Report.
+The Group approach to sustainability, and how this shapes the Company strategies is discussed in more detail in the Purpose & Leadership section above.
+Further information can be found in the sustainability section of the Company website at www.arlafoods.co.uk.